Gabby Bush

 What do pilots think of having more AI in the cockpit?

-Pilots want to explore technology like cockpit digital voice assistants but pilots need to be central to any new systems, say University of Melbourne experts
+Pilots are keen to explore using new technology like digital voice assistants in the cockpit but they also need to be central in the design of any new systems

 Australia vs Facebook: Regulating the market of attention

-University of Melbourne experts say that Facebook’s move to block Australian users and publishers from viewing news all comes back to advertising revenue.
+Facebook’s move to block Australian users and publishers from viewing or sharing news may look like it’s about content – but it all comes back to advertising revenue

 Trump, nipples and the hypocrisy of the social media giants